ImagineLearning/statefun-3.3-embedded-java/README.md

 kubectl apply -f claims/managed-flink-claim.yaml
 ```

-Visit the AWS Managed Flink applications page in the web console.
+If using the lambda to start the Flink application, no further action should be required.
+Otherwise, visit the AWS Managed Flink applications page in the web console.
 When the application statis is `Ready`, then uncomment the `startAppication: true` line in the `managed-flink-claim.yaml` file and re-run the `kubectl apply -f claims/managed-flink-claim.yaml` command.
 If the initial claim apply is performed with `startApplication: true` then Crossplane appears to go into a loop where it updates the application every few minutes, and so it switches back and forth between `Running` and `Updating` :(

-> If using the `flink-lambda` composition, no further action should be required to transition the Flink application to the `Running` state.

 Wait until the Flink application is in the 'Running' state, then execute the following commands to send events and see the results: